 The Secretariat is responsible for the day-to-day administration of the Vanier CGS program and provides administrative support to the selection committees responsible for application review, in collaboration with the selection committee chairs.

 The Secretariat reports to the Tri-Agency Programs (TAP) Management Committee, which itself reports to the TAP Steering Committee.
-The Chairs of the selection committees report to the steering committee annually following the selection committee review meetings.
-The TAP Steering Committee reports to the ministers of Innovation, Science and Economic Development and Health Canada.
+The Chairs of the selection committees report to the management committee annually following the selection committee review meetings.
+The TAP Steering Committee reports to the ministers of Innovation, Science and Industry and minister of Health.

 Tri-Agency programs Management Committee